 4. Recreation is an authorized purpose of West Point Lake and a stated purpose of other federal reservoir projects.
-Several of the larger non-federal hydroelectric impoundments also offer public access for recreational opportunities, including shoreline access for water sports such as swimming, boating, sailing, water and jet skiing, and fishing.
+Several of the larger non-federal hydroelectric impoundments also offer public access to recreational opportunities, including shoreline access for water sports such as swimming, boating, sailing, water and jet skiing, and fishing.
 With a diverse and easily accessible river environment, the Chattahoochee River also provides opportunities for boating and fishing.

-West Point Lake, a major recreational reservoir, "was developed as a demonstration project for the purpose of providing a wider variety of recreational facilities and opportunities for the public than normally provided at Corps lakes."3 Lake levels directly impact the ability to provide for its designated recreational purpose which, as discussed in Section 2, can have a dramatic effect on the regional economy.
+West Point Lake, a major recreational reservoir, "was developed as a demonstration project for the purpose of providing a wider variety of recreational facilities and opportunities for the public than normally provided at Corps lakes."
+Lake levels directly impact the ability to provide for its designated recreational purpose, which, as discussed in Section 2, can have a dramatic effect on the regional economy.

 Another important recreational use of the Chattahoochee River in this region is whitewater rafting.
-The Chattahoochee Whitewater Park in Columbus is a two-mile stretch that offers the longest urban whitewater course in the world.
-This recreational resource is an important driver of waterfront development.
-The course attracts tourism, competitions, hosts international and enhances quality of life for the region.
-Recreational opportunities on the course are dependent on river flow levels. which are directly tied to upstream dam releases by Georgia Power and the US Army Corps of Engineers.
-Timing of releases is important to recreational opportunities, and coordination of dam operators and recreational stakeholders is important to maintaining this important in-stream use of the river.
+The Chattahoochee Whitewater Park in Columbus is a two-mile stretch of river that offers the longest urban whitewater course in the world.
+This recreational resource is an important driver of waterfront development and enhances quality of life.
+Additionally, it attracts tourism and competitions.
+Recreational opportunities on the course depend on river flow levels, which are directly tied to upstream dam releases by Georgia Power and the USACE.
+Coordination on the timing of releases between dam operators and recreational stakeholders is important to maintaining this important in-stream use.
 Management Practice IU-3 in Section 6 addresses the need for cooperation to support recreation in the whitewater park.

-5. Sport Fishing within the region is managed by the Georgia Department of Natural Resources Wildlife Resources Division and the U.S Army Corps of Engineers.
-At the state level, the Fisheries Management Section of the Wildlife Resources Division manages lakes, warm water streams, and trout streams for sport fishing, surveys fish populations to determine sound management approaches and set regulations, constructs and maintains public boat ramps and fish attractors, investigates pollution and fish kills, reviews environmental impact reports, provides technical assistance to environmental agencies, operates fish hatcheries and Public Fishing Areas, and sponsors youth fishing events.
-Fishing is enjoyed throughout the Middle Chattahooche Water Planning Region, and anglers have ample opportunity to fish in the region's many streams and lakes.
+5. Sport Fishing within the region is managed by the Georgia Department of Natural Resources (DNR) Wildlife Resources Division (WRD) and the USACE.
+At the state level, the Fisheries Management Section of the WRD manages lakes, warm water streams, and trout streams for sport fishing, surveys fish populations to determine sound management approaches and set regulations, constructs and maintains public boat ramps and fish attractors, investigates pollution and fish kills, reviews environmental impact reports, provides technical assistance to environmental agencies, operates fish hatcheries and Public Fishing Areas, and sponsors youth fishing events.
+Fishing is enjoyed throughout the Middle Chattahoochee Water Planning Region, and anglers have ample opportunity to fish in the region's many streams and lakes.
 Angling opportunities in the lakes include catfish, bream, black crappie, striped bass, and largemouth bass.
-The Department of Natural Resources manages State Parks and Historic sites, one Public Fishing Area, and three Wildlife Management Areas in this water planning region.
+The DNR manages State Parks and Historic sites, one Public Fishing Area, and three Wildlife Management Areas in this water planning region.